Vanity Fair’s 100 most influential people for 2010. Top ten:

 Photograph by Neilson Barnard/Getty Images.

-ANGELA AHRENDTS and CHRISTOPHER BAILEY
+ANGELA AHRENDTS and CHRISTOPHER BAILEYBURBERRY

 STAGE OF GLOBAL CONQUEST: The duo transformed a stodgy British rainwear brand into a fashion powerhouse as Bailey, the chief creative officer, put his mark all over design, branding, and advertising.
 American-born C.E.O.
 Ahrendts plans to open as many as 30 new stores this year.